-This study presents the writers' personal interpretation and may change after additional study.
+This study presents the writer's personal opinion and interpretation.

-In the physical world it is easy for us to understand that at death one's physical body begins to decay changing back into earth's elements.
-Earth's elements were created by God and cannot be destroyed.
-They only change their form; e.g., solid, liquid or gas as easily seen in its solid form, ice; its liquid form, water and its gas form, vapor.
+In the physical world it is easy for us to understand that at death one's physical body begins to decay changing back into earth's elements which were also created by God.
+Elements can change forms such as solid (ice), liquid (water) or gas (vapor or steam).
+At the end of time these created elements will melt with intense fervent heat.

-God's desire is for all people to change from their sinful way of life, be washed and made clean by the blood of Christ, forgiven and return to Him.
+God's desire is for all people to change from their sinful way of life, be washed and made clean by the blood of Christ bring forgiven of sins, so he could be reconciled to God.
 To accomplish this, an acceptable sin offering had to be made.
-Jesus of Nazareth, God in human form, offered His sinless body as the perfect sin-offering sacrifice for anyone who puts their faith and trust in Him through obedience by being buried in Christ's death, raised a new spiritual being, put in Christ's Church, and given the Holy Spirit as a gift.
-Then those in Christ are to grow and mature into God's likeness by abiding in Christ's Word and living according to His will.
+Jesus of Nazareth, God in human form, who offered His sinless body as the only and perfect sin-offering sacrifice for anyone who puts their faith and trust in Christ through obedience by being buried into His death, raised a new spiritual being, put in Christ's Church, and given the Holy Spirit as a gift.
+Then those in Christ are to grow and mature into God's likeness - love, faithful, peace, mercy, truth - by abiding in Christ's Word and living according to His will.

 If those in Christ remain faithful (Colossians 1:23) their destiny is eternal life with God, Christ, the Holy Spirit and others made righteous by the blood of Christ.
 But, the destiny of the unfaithful and rebellious un-repentant is everlasting death.